elmernocon/hmm-viterbi/README.md

 Hidden Markov Model and Viterbi Algorithm: An optimization using Numba and PyPy
 ====

+## Overview

+What if we are given a sequence of observations over time, and we are interested in discovering the reason behind such a sequence, or predicting what the next state will be?
+In this article, we provide simple notes on the concept of Hidden Markov Model (HMM) -- a formalism to reason about states over time that is specifically aimed at decode a series of \textit{hidden} states from a series of observations.
+We also go through a fast decoding algorithm for HMM, called the \textit{Viterbi} algorithm, and implement in Python with the aid of \textit{just-in-time} (JIT) compilers to further improve the speed of the said algorithm.

 ## Usage

 It is recommended to create a virtual environment for using this repository.